Australia's peacekeeping missions since 1947

 - UN Mission in the Republic of South Sudan (UNMISS)

-National Peacekeepers’ and Peacemakers' Day is observed in Australia on 14 September each year.
+National Peacekeepers’ Day is observed in Australia on 14 September each year.
 This date signifies when Australia deployed its first contingent of peacekeepers in 1947.

 International Day of UN Peacekeepers is held on 29 May each year.